lazytalk/AzureFileSys/README.md

 # Azure File Management Service (Initial Scaffold)

-This repository contains an initial scaffold for a file management backend aligned with the target architecture (ASP.NET Core API + Azure Blob Storage + metadata + PowerSchool auth integration).
+This repository contains an initial scaffold for a file management backend aligned with the target architecture (ASP.NET Core API + Azure Blob Storage + metadata).

 ## Current State
 - Manual project files created (no `dotnet new` CLI run here because .NET SDK not detected in environment yet).